varlink/varlink.github.io/FAQ.md

 ---

 ## What does varlink provide?
-Everybody can read it.
+Everybody understands it.
 Varlink uses a simple human and machine readable text file to describe an interface with all its data types, method calls and errors.
 The text file, in its simplicity, does not require any specific knowledge to join a discussion about design, development, and maintenance of an API.